 Where the design community meets.

-Principal Designer at Booking.com Joined almost 8 years ago via an invitation from Jared E. Stuart has invited Andy Warburton, Grant McAllister, Lauren McConachie, Andrew Pendrick, Duncan Crozier and 4 others, Krisztian Toth, Qaid Jacobs, Thanos Samarinas, Michel Ferreira
+Principal Designer at Booking.com Joined over 8 years ago via an invitation from Jared E. Stuart has invited Andy Warburton, Grant McAllister, Lauren McConachie, Andrew Pendrick, Duncan Crozier and 4 others, Krisztian Toth, Qaid Jacobs, Thanos Samarinas, Michel Ferreira

 I disagree wholeheartedly with you, and here's why: